A-Hebbes/book_store2/README.md

     - **Issue**: When adding new books, uploaded images weren't being saved to AWS S3 correctly.
     - **Fix**: Corrected the AWS bucket configuration and updated the media file handling in settings.py.

+4. Negative Price Input
+    - **Issue**: The system was allowing negative prices to be entered for books.
+    - **Fix**: Added price validation in the BookForm clean_price method to ensure only positive values are accepted, raising a ValidationError for non-positive prices.

 ### Unfixed Bugs